 The mental model: frecency as your shell’s intuition

 Zoxide’s core idea is frecency.
 Every time you cd into a directory, zoxide bumps that directory’s score.
-Over time, directories you visit a lot and recently float to the top of the ranking.
-Directories you visited months ago sink.
+Over time, active directories float to the top of the ranking.
+Dormant ones sink.

 The ranking is the whole trick.
 When I type z hugo, zoxide scans its database for every directory whose path contains “hugo,” then returns the one with the highest frecency score.
 That’s almost always the one I want, because I go there daily.